ArtemisKotoula/16S_pipeline/README.md

 ## Future Major Releases

-- Complete the visualization part of the dada brach of the pipeline
+- Complete the visualization part of the dada branch of the pipeline
 - Start implemetation of the qiime branch